March 15, 2010

 South Shields, Tyne & Wear, UK |

-Thank you very much Rick for fantastic pictures of Lviv.
+Thank you very much RJD for fantastic pictures of Lviv.
 I am

 originally from Lviv, and haven't been there for 3 years now.
 If I ever